Masterb1234/obsidian-post-webhook/README.md

 - 📤 Send note content to multiple Webhook endpoints
 - ✂️ Send selected text to Webhook endpoints (not yet available on mobile)
 - 📋 YAML frontmatter parsing and inclusion in the Webhook payload
-- 📎 Automatic attachment handling
+- 📎 Automatic attachment handling with exclusion support
 - 📥 Response insertion into notes

 ## Installation